Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Introduction

-On the other hand, \eqref{eq:Landau} can also be viewed as an generalization of the \emph{continuous Anderson Hamiltonian} $H = -\Delta + V$, i.e., when $\bA = 0$ and $V$ is random.
-Originally formulated in a discrete setting, the spectral behaviour of the Anderson Hamiltonian has sparked great interest and remains a focus of intense research.
+On the other hand, \eqref{eq:Landau} can also be viewed as a generalisation of the \emph{continuous Anderson Hamiltonian} $H = -\Delta + V$, i.e., when $\bA = 0$ and $V$ is random.
+The Anderson Hamiltonian was originally formulated in a discrete setting; its spectral behaviour has sparked great interest and remains a focus of intense research.
 Although the continuous analogue of the Anderson Hamiltonian can be more technically challenging, even in terms of its definition, it is widely believed that intuition from its discrete counterpart carries over to the continuous setting.
-In particular, it is conjectured that as long as $V$ is \emph{sufficiently random}, the spectrum of $H$ becomes pure point, and its eigenfunctions are exponentially localized.
-This phenomenon is referred to as \emph{Anderson localization}.
+In particular, it is conjectured that as long as $V$ is \emph{sufficiently random}, the spectrum of $H$ becomes pure point, and its eigenfunctions are exponentially localised.
+This phenomenon is referred to as \emph{Anderson localisation}.
 Numerous efforts and results have been devoted to rigorously establishing this phenomenon under various conditions.
 A natural question, therefore, is how these results are affected or modified by the introduction of a magnetic field.\\

 Among all random potentials, we are particularly interested in the case of \emph{Gaussian white noise}, where the random potential $V$ is a $\delta$-correlated Gaussian field.
-While this assumption is considered a simplification in physics literature due to the short-range correlation of the field, the construction of such operator is highly non-trivial from a mathematical perspective.
+While this assumption is considered a simplification in the physics literature due to the short-range correlation of the field, the construction of such an operator is highly non-trivial from a mathematical perspective.
 Indeed, the Gaussian white noise should be interpreted as a random distribution, in the sense that $\{\xi(\varphi); \varphi \in C^\infty_c\}$ is a Gaussian family with covariance